-· Potential negative impact to jobs and the economy.
+Potential negative impact to jobs and the economy.

-- Infringement of intellectual property rights. - Infringements on the ability to form and join unions. - Job displacement, reduction, and/or degradation of working conditions, such as increased monitoring of workers and the potential mental and physical health impacts. - Undue concentration of power and economic benefits.
+- Infringement of intellectual property rights. - Infringements on the ability to form and join - Job displacement, reduction, and/or degradation of working conditions, such as increased monitoring of workers and the potential mental and physical health impacts. - Undue concentration of power and economic benefits.

-Individual commenters reflected misgivings in the American public at large about AI.
-Three major themes emerged from many of the individual comments:
+Individual commenters reflected misgivings in the American public at large about AI.34 Three major themes emerged from many of the individual comments:

 - The most significant by the numbers was concern about intellectual property.
-Nearly half of all individual commenters (approximately 47%) expressed alarm that generative Al was ingesting as training material copyrighted works without the copyright holders' consent, without their compensation, and/or without attribution.
-They also expressed worries that Al could supplant the jobs of creators and other workers.
-Some of these commenters supported new forms of regulation for Al that would require copyright holders to opt-in to Al system use of their works. - Another significant concern was that malicious actors would exploit AI for destructive purposes and develop their own systems for those ends.
-A related concern was that AI systems would not be subject to sufficient controls and would be used to harm individuals and communities, including through unlawfully discriminatory impacts, privacy violations, fraud, and a wide array of safety and security breaches. - A final theme concerned the personnel building and deploying AI systems, and the personnel making AI policy.
-Individual commenters questioned the credibility of the responsible people and institutions and doubted whether they had sufficiently diverse experiences, backgrounds, and inclusive practices to foster appropriate decision-making. - 34 See Alec Tyson and Emma Kikuchi, Growing Public Concern About the Role of Artificial Intelligence in Daily Life, Pew Research Center (Aug.
-28, 2023), https://www.pewresearch.org/short-reads/2023/08/28/growing-public-concern-about-the-role-of-artificial-intelligence-in-daily-life/. - 35 "The term 'generative AI' means the class of AI models that emulate the structure and characteristics of input data in order to generate derived synthetic content.
-This can include images, videos, audio, text, and other digital content."
-AI EO at Sec.
-3(p). - 36 Stakeholders are deeply divided on some of these policy issues, such as the implications of "opt-in" or "opt-out" systems, or compensation for authors, which are part of the U.S. Copyright Office's inquiry and USPTO ongoing work.
-This report recognizes the importance of these issues to the overall risk management and accountability framework without touching on the merits.
+Nearly half of all individual commenters (approximately 47%) expressed alarm that generative Al35 was ingesting as training material copyrighted works without the copyright holders' consent, without their compensation, and/or without attribution.
+They also expressed worries that AI could supplant the jobs of creators and other workers.
+Some of these commenters supported new forms of regulation for AI that would require copyright holders to opt-in to AI system use of their works.36 - Another significant concern was that malicious actors would exploit AI for destructive purposes and develop their own systems for those ends.
+A related concern was that AI systems would not be subject to sufficient controls and would be used to harm individuals and communities, including through unlawfully discriminatory impacts, privacy violations, fraud, and a wide array of safety and security breaches. - A final theme concerned the personnel building and deploying AI systems, and the personnel making Al policy.
+Individual commenters questioned the credibility of the responsible people and institutions and doubted whether they had sufficiently diverse experiences, backgrounds, and inclusive practices to foster appropriate decision-making.